-The executive dean of the college or designee provides approval for the department to commence a search process.
+The dean of the college or designee provides approval for the department to commence a search process.
 This approval may or may not be accompanied by constraints with regard to salary, rank, and field of expertise.

-After consultation with the faculty in meeting and an affirmative vote on the job description, the department chair appoints a search committee consisting of three or more faculty who reflect the field of expertise that is the focus of the search (if relevant) as well as other fields within the department.
+After consultation with the faculty in meeting, the department chair appoints a search committee consisting of three or more faculty who reflect the field of expertise that is the focus of the search (if relevant) as well as other fields within the department.
 The committee shall also include one non-voting graduate student representative.